HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/create_sites/developing_managing_content/comments_wcm.md

 ## Render WCM comments in external components

-Starting from CF214, WCM comments can be rendered in the external components like Page Components, Rich Text or Script applications etc. In this case, enabling and configuring Custom Plugin Component for WCM comments as described in the previous section is not required.
+Starting from CF214, WCM comments can be rendered in external components like Page Components, Rich Text or Script applications etc. For these scenarios, enabling and configuring Custom Plugin Component for WCM comments as described in the previous section is not required.

 This section gives an overview about the page component shipped as a part of CF214 and also describes how to configure WCM comments in the external components like Rich Text Editor and Script Application.